duncanberger/nxf-BATQual/README.md

 ```
 #### seroBA
 ```
 # seroBA can be found here: https://github.com/sanger-pathogens/seroba.git but all we want is the database folder.
-You can either clone the whole repo
+You can either clone the whole repo, and grab the database folder (and delete the rest):
 git clone https://github.com/sanger-pathogens/seroba.git

-# Or you can download that folder specifically
+# Or you can download that folder specifically:
 git init
 git remote add origin -f https://github.com/sanger-pathogens/seroba.git echo "database" > .git/info/sparse-checkout git config core.sparseCheckout true git pull origin master

-# In either case just move the database folder into the DB/ folder
+# In either case just move the database folder into the DB/ folder:
 mv database DB/
 ```
 #### Global Pneumococcal Sequencing (GPS) clusters